apollographql/apollo/docs/source/platform/setup-analytics.md

 #### Configuring metrics reporting with Apollo Server pre-`2.0`

-To configure metrics reporting with versions of Apollo Server pre-`2.0` you'll need to use the [`apollo-engine` npm package](https://www.npmjs.com/package/apollo-engine), which is a wrapper that runs our deprecated [Engine proxy] (//TODO(dman): get link). **We highly recommend that you upgrade to Apollo Server 2** and use the built-in integration instead of using this option because Engine's newer features are not supported in the Engine proxy.
+To configure metrics reporting with versions of Apollo Server pre-`2.0` you'll need to use the [`apollo-engine` npm package](https://www.npmjs.com/package/apollo-engine), which is a wrapper that runs our deprecated [Engine proxy](https://www.apollographql.com/docs/references/engine-proxy.html#Background). **We highly recommend that you upgrade to Apollo Server 2** and use the built-in integration instead of using this option because Engine's newer features are not supported in the Engine proxy.

-To set up your server with the Engine proxy using the `apollo-engine` npm package take a look at our guide [here] (//TODO(dman): get link).
+To set up your server with the Engine proxy using the `apollo-engine` npm package take a look at our guide [here](https://www.apollographql.com/docs/references/engine-proxy.html#Setup).

 <h2 id="other-servers">Other servers</h2>